fuchsst/jslt-intellij-plugin/README.md

   * Show function usages
 * Refactoring: rename variables/parameter/functions
 * Validations
+  * error for non-existing file referenced in import
+  * error for non-existing import alias referenced by function
+  * error for non-existing function referenced via import alias
   * error for undeclared variables
+  * error for duplicate declared variables
+  * error for duplicate declared functions
+  * error for duplicate function parameters
+  * error for duplicate declared import aliases
-  * error for non existing file referenced in import
+  * error for duplicate key in object
   * warn for call of unknown function

 ## ToDO

 * Syntax Highlighting
-  * differentiate global/local/parameter variables
-  * differentiate buildin/def functions
-  * highlight JSLT in multiline strings in Java/Scala/Kotlin files (first line of text start with `// JSLT`)
+  * highlight JSLT in multiline strings in Java/Scala/Kotlin files if first line of text start with `// JSLT`
 * Code Completion
   * meaningful error message when an invalid token was detected
   * inline docs for buildin-functions